sushantcode/self-fin/README.md

 # Self-fin

-A responsive web app to track and manage daily financial activities like expenses, income and investments in a highly secured manner.
+A responsive stand-alone web app to track and manage daily financial activities like expenses, income and investments in a highly secured manner.

 ## Features